The responsibility for compiling accurate estimates for a construction company normally falls onto the shoulders of the salesperson.

 This article is an excerpt from Michael’s book, Profitable Sales, A Contractor’s Guide.

-Receive “Estimating Profitably: Ten Tips to Improve Your Estimating Skills”
+Receive our white paper, “Estimating Profitably: Ten Tips to Improve Your Estimating Skills”